Neuralstem Cell Therapy

 Neuralstem Spinal Cord Injury Trial

 Neuralstem has received FDA approval to initiate a Phase I safety trial of its NSI-566 neural stem cells for chronic spinal cord injury (cSCI).
-This trial will enroll up to eight cSCI patients with thoracic spinal cord injuries (T2-T12), who have an American Spinal Injury Association (ASIA) grade A level of impairment one-to-two years post-injury.
-ASIA A impairment refers to a patient with no motor or sensory function in the relevant segments at and below the injury, and is considered to be complete paralysis.
+This trial, which has received approval by the Institutional Review Board of the University of California, San Diego, School of Medicine, will enroll up to eight cSCI patients with thoracic spinal cord injuries (T2-T12), who have an American Spinal Injury Association (AIS) grade A level of impairment one-to-two years post-injury.
+AIS A impairment refers to a patient with no motor or sensory function in the relevant segments at and below the injury, and is considered to be complete paralysis.

 The primary objective of the trial, expected to commence in 2014, is to determine the safety and toxicity of human spinal stem cell transplantation for the treatment of paralysis and related symptoms due to cSCI.
 The secondary objectives of the study are to evaluate graft survival in the transplant site by MRI, as well as the effectiveness of transient immunosuppression.
 Additionally, the study will look at exploratory objectives to evaluate the ability of NSI-566 transplantation to positively affect AIS level, ISNC SCI motor and sensory index scores, bowel and bladder function, pain, UAB IMR scores, SCIM scores, evoked sensory and motor potentials, and electromyogram (EMG).